hackenstacks/ai-nexus/README.md

 ## ✨ Features

 - **🔒 Secure Local Storage**: All your characters, conversations, and plugins are stored locally in your browser's IndexedDB and encrypted with a master password using the Web Crypto API (PBKDF2 and AES-GCM).
+- **🎨 Per-Chat Customization**: Personalize each conversation with its own unique background and banner images.
+Upload your own, or use the built-in AI to generate atmospheric images based on your current chat context or the active characters' personas.
 - **Compatibility First**:
   - **Import Character Cards**: Import character `.json` files compatible with formats like Character Card V2 used by TavernAI, SillyTavern, Chub, etc.
   - **Export Universal Cards**: Export your characters in a compatible V2 format, including a base64-encoded avatar, for use in other applications.